pwsacademy/swift-setup/editors/vscode-linux/README.md

 ![](debugging.png)

-Use the integrated terminal, the debug console, and the floating toolbar to interact with the program.
+Use the debug console and floating toolbar to interact with the program.

 When you’re done debugging, use the **Stop** button on the floating toolbar or press **Shift+F5** to stop the debugger.